Cloquet City Council reverses project labor agreement decision

 They have been a central topic of council discussion since early March due to pending litigation brought against the city in January that claims the PLA is discriminatory against independent contractors by prohibiting non-union workers from bidding on city projects.

-- Cloquet officials to reconsider repeal of project labor agreements
+Cloquet officials to reconsider repeal of project labor agreements The City Council had previously voted to eliminate the agreements at its May 4 meeting.

 Although the council has since removed the portion of the city’s PLA that prohibited non-union workers from bidding on city projects, city staff still believed that further action was necessary to avoid future legal issues.